deliteser112/eclipse-platform-releng-buildtools/docs/flows.md

     *   Domain application with specific ROID does not exist.
 *   2304
     *   Domain application already has a final status.
+    *   Requested domain does not have nameserver-restricted reservation for a TLD that requires such a reservation to create domains.
+    *   Registrant is not whitelisted for this TLD.
+    *   Nameservers are not whitelisted for this domain.
+    *   Nameservers are not whitelisted for this TLD.
+    *   Nameservers not specified for domain with nameserver-restricted reservation.
+    *   Nameservers not specified for domain on TLD with nameserver whitelist.

 ## ClaimsCheckFlow